 4. Using Client Cache

 NCache has a versatile feature called Client Cache (L1 Cache).
-L1 is a subset of the main cache (L2 Cache) that resides closer to the application which can be InProc and OutProc.
-Since it is a subset of the L2 Cache, queries cannot be executed using the L1 Cache.
+L1 is a subset of the main cache that resides closer to the application which can be InProc and, OutProc.
+Since it is a subset of the main cache (L2 Cache), queries do not execute using the L1 Cache.
 Only key-based operations, like add

 , get